djhindley/beautiful-jekyll/README.md

 > *Copyright 2017 [David Hindley](http://djhindley.com)*

 **This website** is designed to focus on the subject of claims reserving in general insurance.
+It is in development at present (September 2017).